An old idea made new.

 What is the process?

 The rammed earth building technique uses available aggregate from your local quarry.
-A minimal amount of Portland cement is used to meet Canadian engineering requirements.
+Re-bar and a minimal amount of Portland cement is used to stabilise the walls and meet Canadian engineering requirements.

-Using a delivery and forming technique developed by Innovative Earth founder Dennis Battig, we are able to do the job more efficiently.
+Using our developed delivery and forming methods, we are able to do the job more efficiently than other rammed earth builders.

 What are the Benefits?